Topics Covered Below

 UW Supplier Registration

-When Supplier Registration is Needed
+Supplier Registration is needed for:

 - Suppliers that were previously registered with UW but have had their information deleted due to lack of use (supplier information deletes out of the vendor file if the vendor is not used for 2 years)

 The University is transitioning from its legacy purchasing system to the Ariba eCommerce platform for its procurement transactions.
 Since this is a managed transition, the University will contact its suppliers and provide instructions on how to enroll in the program.
 When a supplier joins the Ariba Network, their transactions in eProcurement will change from a manual ordering and invoicing process to an electronic process with less resources needed to place orders and reconcile invoices.
 Suppliers that you work with regularly may contact you asking for details.
-You may direct them to the Ariba Supplier Network page for more information.
+You may direct them to the Ariba Network page for more information.

 Placing Foreign Orders